Written By: Frances Gatta

 6. Recite a mantra.

 Repeating a positive statement when your mind is in a downward spiral of overthinking allows you to take control of your thoughts and stay in the present moment.
-Evidence also shows that including mantra repetitions into daily routines can help manage stress and enhance calmness, resilience, and wellbeing.
+Evidence also shows that including mantra repetitions in daily routines can help manage stress and enhance calmness, resilience, and well-being.

 7. Reduce your screen time.